Remarks on Kawamata's effective non-vanishing conjecture for manifolds with trivial first Chern classes: Introduction

 We are interested in this conjecture for manifolds with trivial first Chern classes.
 In particular, Kawamata's Effective Non-vanishing Conjecture predicts the following conjecture:

 \begin{conjecture} Let $X$ be a smooth projective variety with $c_1(X)=0$ in $H^2(X, \bR)$ and $L$ a nef and big line bundle on $X$.
 Then $H^{0}(X,L)\neq0$. \end{conjecture}

-Thanks to Yau's proof of Calabi conjecture \cite{yau}, we have the so-called Beauville--Bogomolov decomposition (\cite{beauville, bogomolov}) for compact K\"{a}hler manifolds with trivial first Chern classes, which allows us to reduce Conjecture \ref{kawamata conj} to the cases of Calabi--Yau varieties and hyperk\"{a}hler varieties. \begin{proposition}[{=Proposition \ref{reduce to irreducible}}] Conjecture \ref{kawamata conj} is true if it holds for all Calabi--Yau varieties and hyperk\"{a}hler varieties. \end{proposition} In this paper, a {\it Calabi--Yau variety} is a compact K\"{a}hler manifold\footnote{Since $h^{0,2}(X)=0$, $X$ is automatically a smooth projective variety by Kodaira embedding and Chow lemma. } $X$ of dimension $n \geq 3$ with trivial canonical bundle such that $h^0(\Omega^p _X) = 0$ for $0 < p < n$, and a {\it hyperk\"ahler variety} is a simply connected smooth projective variety $Y$ such that $H^0(Y, \Omega^2_Y)$ is spanned by a non-degenerate two form.
+Thanks to Yau's proof of Calabi conjecture \cite{yau}, we have the so-called Beauville--Bogomolov decomposition (\cite{beauville, bogomolov}) for compact K\"{a}hler manifolds with trivial first Chern classes, which allows us to reduce Conjecture \ref{kawamata conj} to the cases of Calabi--Yau varieties and hyperk\"{a}hler varieties. \begin{proposition}[{=Proposition \ref{reduce to irreducible}}] Conjecture \ref{kawamata conj} is true if it holds for all Calabi--Yau varieties and hyperk\"{a}hler varieties. \end{proposition} In this paper, a {\it Calabi--Yau variety} is a compact K\"{a}hler manifold $X$ of dimension $n \geq 3$ with trivial canonical bundle such that $h^0(\Omega^p _X) = 0$ for $0 < p < n$ (since $h^{0,2}(X)=0$, $X$ is automatically a smooth projective variety by Kodaira embedding and Chow lemma), and a {\it hyperk\"ahler variety} is a simply connected smooth projective variety $Y$ such that $H^0(Y, \Omega^2_Y)$ is spanned by a non-degenerate two form.

+For hyperk\"ahler varieties, the only known examples are (up to deformations): Hilbert schemes of points on K3 surfaces, generalized Kummer varieties (due to Beauville's construction \cite{beauville}), and two examples in dimension $6$ and $10$ introduced by O'Grady \cite{ogrady1, ogrady2}.
+As the first main theorem, we can verify Conjecture \ref{kawamata conj} for all hyperk\"{a}hler varieties of dimension up to six: